padmanabhan4112/Machine-Learning/README.md

 <img width="725" height="533" alt="image" src="https://github.com/user-attachments/assets/b21a5097-c026-4d2d-9fd4-939a44d164ad" />

-P3: The "Minimum Norm" Solution: This specific formula represents the minimum norm solution.
+P3: The "Minimum Norm" Solution - This specific formula represents the minimum norm solution.
 Among all the infinite possible solutions that exist in an under-determined system, this specific $\hat{\theta}$ is the unique one that is closest to the origin (the shortest vector).